ecomp-shONgit/styloAH/README.md

 ![ScreenShot](man/rstudio.png)

-To regularly start stylo with Rstudio use the script *juststartstyloAHE.R*.
+To regularly start stylo with Rstudio use the script *juststartstyloAH.R*.
 - Open up the *installstartstyAH.R* in RStudio.
 - Set working directory: Menu > Session > Set Working Directory > To Source File Location.
 - Select all text of the script and hit run (see screenshot below).